vektorprogrammet/docs/code-style.md

 ## Organising your projects

-This section focuses on how to structure your files and folders.
+This section focuses on how to structure files and folders.

 ### Prefer long files over many smaller files